BananaHolograma/diablo3-loot-system/README.md

     <p align="center" style="font-style:italic;"><em>Image generated with Stable-Diffusion</em></p>
 </p>

 > The information for the equipment contained in this repository has been extracted from an official source.
 All rights to the data belong to [Blizzard](https://us.diablo3.blizzard.com/en-us/).
-This repository is provided for informational purposes only and should not be considered an official source of information.
+This repository is provided for educational purposes only and should not be considered an official source of information.
 We are not responsible for any inaccuracies or errors in the data provided here.
 Please refer to the official source for updated and accurate information.

 # Getting started

+I used [this document](https://learn.microsoft.com/en-us/minecraft/creator/documents/introductiontoloottables) as reference to start thinking around the loot table.

 ## Python virtual env